HIT-K/ER-CoPe/README.md

 # ER-CoPe
 Multi-Agent Perception
-“Uncertainty-aware Collaborative Perception based on Evidential Regression”
+“Real-Time Collaborative Perception with Integrated Uncertainty Estimation via Evidence Regression”

 The code will be released upon acceptance of the paper.